 Processing (Ongoing in classrooms): Students with minor classroom disruptions have the opportunity to reflect on their actions and to return to class within minutes, proving that they can change their behavior.
 Students will be “processed” if they: are off-task, show poor sportsmanship, argue with teacher, display minor disruptive behavior (blurting out, strange noises, tapping pencils, etc..), show disrespect for students or staff, or refuse to work.
 Students who are processed will be quietly asked to go to a neighboring classroom to complete a reflection form and then return when it is complete.
 Parents will not be notified of processing unless it becomes a consistent problem.

-Lunch Detention (Each day during all lunches -30 minutes): Students will be assigned lunch detention for the following offenses: repeated processing: 2/day or 3/week, inappropriate language/gestures (not G-rated, use of slang), gum/food/drink in hallways and classrooms (does not include bottled water, medical necessities and special occasions), cell phones/IPods/Electronic devices seen or heard from 7:40 am to 2:15 pm, disruption to other classes, tardy to class, or dress code violations.
+Lunch Detention (during all lunches -30 minutes): Students will be assigned lunch detention for the following offenses: repeated processing: 2/day or 3/week, inappropriate language/gestures (not G-rated, use of slang), gum/food/drink in hallways and classrooms (does not include bottled water, medical necessities and special occasions), cell phones/iPods/Electronic devices seen or heard from 7:55 am to 2:30 pm, disruption to other classes, tardy to class, or dress code violations.
 Students will be escorted by a staff member to the lunch detention room.
-Students who purchase lunch will have a few healthy lunch options to choose from that will be delivered to the detention room.
-Those who bring lunch from home will bring it with them to lunch detention.
+Students who purchase lunch will have a few healthy lunch options to choose from that they can get after checking in at the detention room.
+Those who bring lunch from home will report directly to lunch detention with their food.
 Students will remain seated and quiet the entire 30 minutes of lunch detention and reflect upon their behavior.
 Parents will not be notified if their student is serving lunch detention.

 After-school detention (Monday, Tuesday, Thursday and Friday, ending at 3:00 pm): After school detention will be assigned for the following offenses: 3 processes/day or 2 lunch detentions/week, copying homework, minor vandalism, out of assigned area during class time, misbehavior at lunch detention, continual behavior concerns, and for accumulated offenses.
 In order to assure that students attend, they will be escorted from their 6th period class to the detention room.
 During detention, students may work on homework or read, but they may not visit with others.
 Parents will be notified prior to their student serving after-school detention.